 Each student should bring his or her own lunch each day, a snack for recess, and a snack for after school care (if applicable).
 If a parent will deliver a lunch to the school the parent should clearly mark their child's name on the lunch and leave it with the front office personnel.
-As always, parents are welcome to have lunch with their child.
-While we cannot guarantee a seat where your student normally eats lunch, VHA will make sure you have the opportunity to sit with your student in the lunchroom.

-As an option to students bringing lunch, catered meals are offered on Monday - Friday each week and may be purchased through vhalunches.orderlunches.com.
+As an option to students bringing lunch, catered meals are offered on Monday - Friday each week and may be purchased through vhalunches.boonli.com.